First published: August 23, 2019

 While the reflex might be to just reset the portfolio back to 60/40, here’s another idea—an alternative, if you will.

-Morningstar Overall RatingTM Among 103 Options-based funds.
-The Fund's load-waived Class I Shares had 4 stars for 3 years out of 103 Options-based Funds, respectively, for the period ended 10/31/2019.
+Morningstar Overall RatingTM Among 114 Options-based funds.
+The Fund's load-waived Class I Shares had 4 stars for 3 years and 4 stars for 5 years out of 114 and 71 Options-based Funds, respectively, for the period ended 12/31/2019.

 The Calamos Hedged Equity Fund (CIHEX) can provide a way to potentially de-risk the portfolio without trading away all of the equity upside potential.
 CIHEX is managed to seek 60% of the equity upside participation with only 40% of the potential downside capture and about half of the volatility of equities over time.